-The Coach will also work with community resources including tutoring programs, mental health services, and afterschool programs.
-Collaborating with these stakeholders allows students and families to receive assistance and services on a broad spectrum that can foster continued success educationally as well as emotionally.
+The Middle School Education Specialist will also work with community resources including tutoring programs, mental health services, and afterschool programs.
+Collaborating with these stakeholders allows students to receive assistance and services on a broad spectrum that can foster continued success educationally as well as emotionally.

-C. MIDDLE SCHOOL GOALS & STEPS - USING THE ONLINE PLATFORM
+D. MIDDLE SCHOOL GOALS & STEPS - USING THE ONLINE PLATFORM